mehulagg/gitlab/doc/development/documentation/index.md

 - **wait for the content**: `expect(screenshot_area).to have_content 'Expiration interval'`
 - **set the crop area**: `set_crop_data(screenshot_area, 20)`

-In particular `set_crop_data` accepts as arguments: a `DOM` element and a padding, the padding is added around the element enlarging the screenshot area.
+In particular, `set_crop_data` accepts as arguments: a `DOM` element and a padding.
+The padding is added around the element, enlarging the screenshot area.

 #### Live example